CelestiaProject/Celestia/INSTALL.md

 will build: OpenGL, libboost, libepoxy, fmtlib, Eigen3, freetype, libjpeg, and libpng.
 Optional packages are gettext, Qt5, Qt6, sdl2, ffmpeg, libavif, glu.

+Earlier compilers may not have support for the C++17 float charconv functions.
+On these systems, you will also need to install the fast_float library.

 For example on modern Debian-derived system you need to install the following
 packages: libboost-dev, libepoxy-dev, libjpeg-dev, libpng-dev, libgl1-mesa-dev, libeigen3-dev, libfmt-dev, libfreetype6-dev.
 Then you may want to install